Hip

 • Pins and Needles or numbness in the leg.

-Osteoarthritis of the Hip Leaflet
+Arthritis UK - Osteoarthritis of the Hip Leaflet

-Lateral Hip Pain Leaflet - In Progress
+Lateral Hip Pain / Gluteal Tendinopathy / GTPS Leaflet

 Total Hip Replacement - Education Group Leaflet